 NEW SECTION.
-SECTION 8.
-There is hereby added to the chapter established in section 2 of this ordinance a new section to read as follows:
+SECTION 9.
+There is hereby added to the chapter established in section 3 of this ordinance a new section to read as follows:

-The director shall deny, suspend or revoke a license issued under this chapter if the Washington state Liquor and Cannabis Board does not issue a license to the business, or if the department of local services, permitting division receives notice that the state license issued to the business is suspended or revoked, or was not reissued.
+The director shall deny, suspend or revoke a license issued under this chapter if the Washington state Liquor and Cannabis Board does not issue a license to the business, or if the department of local services, permitting division receives notice that the state license issued to the business is suspended or revoked, or was not reissued, or if, after an investigation, the director determines that the proposed business location does not comply with K.C.C.
+Title 21A.
 A business owner whose application for a business license has been denied or whose license has been suspended or revoked may appeal the decision to the office of the hearing examiner in accordance with K.C.C.
 6.01.150.

 NEW SECTION.
-SECTION 9.
-There is hereby added to the chapter established in section 2 of this ordinance a new section to read as follows:
+SECTION 10.
+There is hereby added to the chapter established in section 3 of this ordinance a new section to read as follows: